Hawk (TV series): Production

 The show was announced in June 1966.
 ABC made a commitment for 17 episodes.
 The lead role was given to Reynolds who had some Native American ancestry himself and played Native Americans in Gunsmoke and in Navajo Joe.

 "I wanted the Indian thing to come naturally", said Reynolds.

 "The emphasis will be on how cops function at night", said producer Paul Bogart.
 "The people who come out at night would astonish you.
 They're the weirdos of all time."

 A representative of ABC said "it won't be another Naked City where they want to know why the killer pulled the trigger.
 Hawk won't answer that question."

 "We're not going for the psychological approach", said Reynolds.
 "We're an action adventure show.
 It's fast paced the music is all brass there's a lot of cutting."

 "Hawk is quite a character", said Reynolds.
 "He's very hostile.
 I'm hostile too.
 I don't know why."

 Reynolds says his performance was inspired by Kirk Douglas in Detective Story and John Garfield.
 "Tough and hard...
 I play Hawk as a catalyst.
 And how things affect me."

 "We're placing no special emphasis on the fact that Hawk is an Indian", said Reynolds.
 "I'm not running around in moccasins or anything like that."

 Reynolds added,"Having been in two TV series... where I hold the horse for someone else this feels great.
-But I'm not going to fall into the trap of thinking this is my one big chance and if I blow it Im finished.
+But I'm not going to fall into the trap of thinking this is my one big chance and if I blow it I’m finished.
 I've had so many disappointments over the years that I've made up my mind: if it doesn't go it's the audience's fault, not mine."

 Reynolds says Hawk was originally meant to wear knives on his sleeves but he got that changed feeling it was too gimmicky.

 The show was shot on location in New York.

 "I do all the stunts because I can do them better than anyone else", said Reynolds.